lTheMightyMl/Jozve/Jozve.md

 ### Image deblurring and denoising
 `image`
+**Deblurring** is the process of removing blurring artifacts from images [input image say $Y$ which is blurred image which generally happens due to camera shake or some other phenomenon].
 Given corrupted image $Y \in \mathbb R^{m\times n}$, reconstruct the image by solving the optimization problem below:
 ### Machine Learning